Kenionek/DynamicBannerTS/README.md

         * add your logo to the folder and name it logo.png (you can always change the name/format it in the config (line 58)

-just rember to crefit me if you would share this to other people!
+just rember to credit me if you would share this to other people!

 Contact info: